 In our second joint project, we are developing a level-set framework for segmenting models from volumetric data.
 The framework consist of a variety of initialization methods that may be combined with level set deformation in order to extract closed, smooth structures from many types of volumetric datasets.
 (See Whitaker et al. 2001).
 For example, the framework has been used to extract the organs from a 12-day-old mouse embryo MRI scan, the structures of a developing frog embryo from time sequence MRI scans, a spiny dendrite from an electron tomogram, and the anistropic diffusion region from a diffusion tensor scan.
 (See Zhukov et al. 2001 & 2003).
 Many of the framework's capabilities have been encapsulated in Iris Explorer modules, which provide an extensible and easy-to-use interface.

 In our last segmentation project we developed an approach to extracting a single high resolution level set model from several low-resolution, non-uniform volume datasets.
 (See Museth et al. 2002).
 Also see our work on level set models for geometric modeling.

-I am currently working with Ken Museth (now at Dreamworks Animation) on extending our original level set morphing technique to provide more user/animator control over the morph.
+I am currently working with Rafael Campos of the University of Sao Paulo and Ken Museth of Voxel Tech Inc. on extending our original level set morphing technique to provide more user/animator control over the morph.
 Coming soon to a movie theater near you!